scpham/docker-signatumd/README.md

 ------------

 * Physical machine, cloud instance, or VPS that supports Docker (i.e. [Digital Ocean](https://goo.gl/eWziH7), KVM or XEN based VMs) running Ubuntu 16.04 or later (*not OpenVZ containers!*)
-* At least 5 GB to store the block chain files (the chain will contine to grow)
+* At least 5 GB to store the block chain files (chain will grow continously)
 * At least 1 GB RAM + 2 GB swap file
-* Run `sudo usermod -aG docker <user>` and then logout/login again or reboot, if you're a new Docker user
+* Run `sudo usermod -aG docker <user>` and then logout/login or reboot, if you're a new Docker user

 Really Fast Quick Start